duncte123/aitum-utils/README.md

 # Aitum utils!

 ## What is this?
 A cool set of triggers that I feel Aitum needs such as playing a random file from a folder.
 Please have a look at the [Installation instructions](#installation) to get started.

+This application also is able to auto-load any actions placed in the `src/actions` folder.
+You can prefix an action file name with "disabled-" or "disabled_" to disable it.

 # aitum-cc
 Aitum's Custom Code Wrapper